 First, who will perform this task?
 This is where you can delegate tasks to someone on your team (or, of course, assign them to yourself!).

 Who will be the recipient of this task?
-A task is usually performed for a client, but it can also be for anyone else involved in a listing or transaction—a lender, home inspector, general contractor, buyer agent, etc.
+A task is usually performed for a lead or client, but it can also be for anyone else involved in a listing or transaction—a lender, home inspector, general contractor, buyer agent, etc.

 When should this task be performed?